perpetualgrimace/jf-kirby-framework/readme.md

 The default task wipes and rebuilds the build folder (CSS and JS files), starts up the BrowserSync server, and watches the aforementioned files.

-So far the Gulp file is working as intended, and when it runs across an error, it sends an alert (via beepbeep), logs the error in the terminal, and keeps on going (via <code>this.emit('end')</code>). *Side note: why was that so hard to figure out?*
+So far the Gulp file is working as intended, and when it runs across an error, it sends an alert (via beepbeep), logs the error in the terminal, and keeps on going (via ~this.emit('end')~). *Side note: why was that so hard to figure out?*

 I've also set up some paths as variables just below the module list in case I decide to restructure the way I organize my files in the future.